Tackling money laundering and terrorism financing

 On this page:

-What is money laundering and terrorist financing?
+What is money laundering and terrorism financing?

 Money laundering is the process criminals use to ‘clean’ the money they make from illegal activities such as fraud, drugs, and tax evasion.
 They do this by buying, selling, and channelling funds through things such as property, luxury goods and financial services.
 Criminals launder money so it looks like it comes from a legitimate source, to cover their tracks and avoid being detected.
 They then spend the money or use it to fund criminal activities.
 People who finance terrorism use similar methods to channel funds to violent causes.
 For more information, see:

-What is money laundering and terrorist financing?
+What is money laundering and terrorism financing?

 How does the AML/CFT system currently work?